top of page

 Evening: Have dinner at one of the restaurants listed above.
 After dinner you can return to the IMAX Theaterr in the Air & Space Museum to see a show if you'd like.

 Finish touring the Air & Space Museum if you haven't done that yet.
-Then move on to the Smithsonian Native American Museum: Fourth Street & Independence Avenue, Washington DC.
+Then move on to the Smithsonian Museum of the American Indian: Fourth Street & Independence Avenue, Washington DC.

 Here are some of the activities available at the center: